 Envelopes & Events

 The Envelope is the wire format for everything that flows between agents on the network.
 Every send produces one; every observer reads them.
-This page covers the envelope shape, the built-in event types, audience/visibility rules, and how to send raw envelopes when session.send(text) isn't enough.
+This page covers the envelope shape, the built-in event types, audience/visibility rules, and how to send raw envelopes when channel.send(text) isn't enough.

 The Envelope#